- Home

 2. Prioritise your hobbies

-So, if you’re looking to make new friendships or preserve old ones, try making time for the pastimes you love, as well as trying new ones.
+So, if you’re looking to make new friendships or preserve old ones, try making time for the pastimes you love, as well as new ones.
 From up-and-coming sports (like padel and pickleball) to arts and crafts and cooking, getting stuck into hobbies you’ve never tried before can introduce you to a wide variety of people, and revitalise connections with old mates.

 For some inspiration, why not head over to the hobbies and activities section of our website?